-Newswise — BETHESDA, MD, June 1, 2017 – The GI Quality Improvement Consortium, Ltd. (GIQuIC) Registry has been approved as a Qualified Clinical Data Registry (QCDR) for reporting to the Merit-based Incentive Payment System (MIPS) for the 2019 reporting year.
+Newswise — BETHESDA, MD, January 2, 2019 – The GI Quality Improvement Consortium, Ltd. (GIQuIC) Registry has been approved as a Qualified Clinical Data Registry (QCDR) for reporting to the Merit-based Incentive Payment System (MIPS) for the 2019 reporting year.
 GIQuIC will host an informational webinar on reporting via the GIQuIC 2019 QCDR in February 2019.

-Since 2010, GIQuIC has grown in value as a clinical benchmarking tool for gastroenterology practices, with over 4 million colonoscopy cases in January 2017 and growing.
-The Centers for Medicare and Medicaid Services (CMS) approved GIQuIC as a QCDR for the 2014, 2015 and 2016 PQRS reporting years, facilitating endoscopists’ documentation of compliance with quality measures.
-The QCDR reporting mechanism is a dynamic reporting option that allows providers to report on MIPS and non-MIPS measures that are meaningful to their specialty practice and foster improvement in the quality of care provided to patients.
-More than 600 GIQuIC participants elected to utilize the GIQuIC QCDR for their 2014 PQRS reporting; more than 1,100 participants did so for their 2015 PQRS reporting; and more than 1,300 did so for 2016 PQRS reporting.
+Since 2010, GIQuIC has grown in value as a clinical benchmarking tool for gastroenterology practices, with over 7.5 million colonoscopy cases and growing.
+The Centers for Medicare and Medicaid Services (CMS) has approved GIQuIC as a QCDR since the 2014 reporting year, facilitating endoscopists’ documentation of compliance with quality measures.
+Each year, more than 1,000 GIQuIC participants have elected to utilize the GIQuIC QCDR for their quality reporting to CMS.

 For more information on the Medicare Quality Payment Program, visit: